oroinc/documentation/backend/api/index.rst

 API Developer Guide
 ===================

 This section describes the Web API development framework for the application data.
 It provides the ability to define API in the YAML configuration files regardless of standards or formats.
-Out-of-the-box, the framework opens REST API that conforms the JSON API specification and enables CRUD operations support for the application ORM entities.
+Out-of-the-box, the framework opens REST API that conforms the |JSON:API specification| and enables CRUD operations support for the application ORM entities.

 The Web API development framework is implemented by :ref:`OroApiBundle <bundle-docs-platform-api-bundle>` and based on the following components: